 Current & Upcoming Course Schedule

 The four year course offering guide will help you plan your program of study.
-Students are encouraged to meet with their advisers every semester to make sure they are on track towards a degree and that courses taken will be applicable towards graduation.
+Students are encouraged to meet with their advisors every semester to make sure they are on track towards a degree and that courses taken will be applicable towards graduation.
 Download the course offering guide here.

 Majors, Minors, and Focus Areas

 The following provide the degree requirements for graduating with a major in Computer Science or Computer Engineering, a minor in Computer Science, or graduating with a Focus – advanced skills in a specific area.
 The university does not currently offer a minor in Computer Engineering or any Engineering discipline.
-If you matriculated under a different bulletin year, be sure to consult the appropriate bulletin, or schedule a meeting with an Undergraduate adviser.
+If you matriculated under a different catalog year, be sure to consult the appropriate catalog, or schedule a meeting with an undergraduate advisor.

 Student Resource Center